mercure-imaging/mercure/docs/monitoring.rst

 Redash is a powerful open-source web application for analyzing and visualizing data stored in SQL databases, such as the data collected by the bookkeeper service.
 Instead of integrating limited analysis functions into mercure's own web interface, we decided to utilize Redash instead, which provides much greater flexibility.
 You can learn more about Redash at http://redash.io.

 Before proceeding with the installation of Redash, it is recommended to create a dedicated Postgres database user for Redash (named "redash") with read-only permissions for the database tables that the bookkeeper service created during the mercure installation.
-This can be achieved by running the following commands in a bash shell under a user account with sudo rights (make sure to replace the password in the command shown below):
+This can be achieved by running the following commands in a bash shell (make sure to replace the password in the command shown below).

+For **systemd-type** installations (make sure to use a user account with sudo rights):

 ::